ksaaskil/katacoda-playground/test-scenario/intro.md

-This is an example scenario installing Python libraries.
+This is an unofficial scenario for getting started with [Meeshkan](https://www.meeshkan.com/).
+Note that this does not work yet because of incompatibility in Python versions!